appfair/App/docs/index.md

 #### Where does App Fair.app install apps?

-Apps installed from the Homebrew Casks catalog are typically placed in the system `/Applications/` folder, although this can vary depending on the Cask).
+Apps installed from the Homebrew Casks catalog are typically placed in the system `/Applications/` folder, although this can vary depending on the Cask.

 Apps installed from the appfair.net catalog will always be placed in the `/Applications/App Fair/` folder.